bethtgreen/PlanyourDay/README.md

 i want to add an alert that shows up if its past business hours that says "Get some rest!
 You did good today." or " Yay!
 You finished everything on your schedule!"

-I also want can't figure out how to set my background image behind the schedule It also doesnt update with the current time for some reason
+I also want can't figure out how to set my background image behind the schedule

 How to add more unique font?